gmllasacas/laravel_backend_case/README.md

 9. TODO
 - Add frontend validations to the forms
-- The standar role is defined, it can see al the views but cannot execute all of the actions
+- The standard role is defined, it can see all the views but cannot execute all of the actions
-- Add policies and restriccions to the blade views of the basic application
+- Add policies and restrictions to the blade views of the basic application
 - The API is functional but it also can benefit from policies